The Public Access Planning Portal will be unavailable between 8:30am and 10am on Thursday 12 May. We’re sorry for any inconvenience.

 We deal with approximately 2,000 planning applications every year.
 Officers deal with 90% under powers granted to them by our scheme of delegation.
 The Planning Committee (DMC) decides the remaining 10%.

 Straightforward applications are determined by the executive head of Spatial Planning under Delegated Powers providing the decision is in accordance with Local Plan policies.
 However, there are certain types of applications that must be determined by the DMC.
-These include major or complex developments, most schemes where we ourself are the applicant and applications that are referred to the committee.
+These include major or complex developments, most schemes where Torbay Council are the applicant and applications that are referred to the committee.
 Where an application is scheduled for committee it will be considered at the first available monthly meeting.

 The DMC consists of nine locally elected Councillors reflecting our political balance and usually meets every four weeks on a Monday at 2pm.
 All the information about the committee including agendas is available on the Planning Committee page.